jitsi/jitsi-meet/android/README.md

 ## Build your own, or use a pre-build SDK artifacts/binaries

 Jitsi conveniently provides a pre-build SDK artifacts/binaries in its Maven repository.
-When you do not require any modification to the SDK itself, it's suggested to use the pre-build SDK.
+When you do not require any modification to the SDK itself or any of its dependencies, it's suggested to use the pre-build SDK.
 This avoids the complexity of building and installing your own SDK artifacts/binaries.

 ### Use pre-build SDK artifacts/binaries